4 typical dishes, 2 chefs, 4 techniques

 For example, to give an idea of such variety, suffice it to say that in Iquitos there are several popular markets.
 One of them, very well stocked, is the fish market.

-The varied and fresh Amazonian products, which are the essence of true Amazonian cuisine, are easily found in local markets, which is not easy to find in the markets of cities outside the Amazon, such as Lima, for example.
+The varied and fresh Amazonian products, which are the essence of true Amazonian cuisine, are easily found in local markets, but difficult to find in the markets of cities outside the Amazon, such as Lima.

 I consider an Amazonian cook to be one who uses Amazonian ingredients in his or her cooking.

-The chefs of Amazonian restaurants themselves, such as those in Lima, have to figure out how to establish supply networks for such products.
+The chefs of Amazonian restaurants, such as those in Lima, have to figure out for themselves how to establish supply networks for such products.

 The enormous distances and the isolation of the region, which has practically no overland communication routes, make the process difficult.
 Iquitos, the largest Amazonian city, can only be reached by river and air.